FahimHafiz/deep_learning_examples/README.md

 *   It collects and prints the results (accuracy, precision, recall, ROC AUC) for each configuration.
 *   The function also generates plots of model accuracy and loss over epochs and the confusion matrix for each configuration.

+#### 5.6 Varying Number of Epochs (`main_epoch`)

+*   This function trains and evaluates the model with different numbers of epochs \[50,250].
+*   It uses plain validation with a fixed test size.
+*   It collects and prints the results (accuracy, precision, recall, ROC AUC) for each configuration.
+*   The function also generates plots of model accuracy and loss over epochs and the confusion matrix for each configuration.

 ## Results and Discussion for Problem 1